ASardemann/DropdownSelector/README.md

    - Click "Install" and then "Activate"
 4. Clear the cache through the Shopware Admin Panel

-## Configuration
+## Activation

 1. Go to Settings > System > Plugins
 2. Find "DropdownSelector" in the plugin list
-3. Click on "Config" to adjust the plugin settings
+3. Ensure the plugin is activated

 ## Contributing